A neutrino flare candidate potentially associated with X-ray emission from tidal disruption event ATLAS17jrp: Analysis and Results

 \subsection{The Time-dependent Analysis method}

 We analyze the public muon-track events using the maximum likelihood method to search for time-dependent neutrino emission from the target source.
 The data are modeled as a two-component mixture of signal and background \citep{Braun_2008}.
-The likelihood function is the product of the probability densities for all muon events within a $5^\circ$ circle centered on the target source, defined as the region of interest:
+The likelihood function is the product of the probability densities for all muon events within a $5^\circ$ circle centered on the target source, defined as the region of interest.

-where $n_{\rm{s}}$ denotes the number of signal neutrinos, and $N$ is the total number of muon events in the data sample.
-The signal and background probability density functions (PDFs) for the $i$-th event are given by:
+where $n_{\mathrm{s}}$ denotes the number of signal neutrinos and $N$ is the total number of muon events in the data sample.
+The signal and background probability density functions (PDFs) for the $i$-th event are given by,

-Here, $S^{\text{spat}}_i$ is the signal spatial PDF, with $\vec{x}_i$ and $\vec{x}_s$ denoting the locations of the $i$-th event and the source, respectively, and $\sigma_i$ is the reconstructed angular uncertainty of the $i$-th event.
-The signal spatial PDF is modeled as a two-dimensional Gaussian spatial distribution \citep[as shown in Equation (7) in][]{LiRonglan_2022}. $S^{\text{ener}}_i$ is the signal energy PDF, describing the probability density distribution of energy $E_i$ with an assumed spectral energy distribution (SED) \citep[as shown in Equation (6) in][]{Huang_MN_2022}.
-We assume the neutrino spectrum follows a power law distribution, $dN_\nu /dE_\nu\propto E_\nu^{-\gamma}$, where $E_\nu$ is the real energy of neutrinos, and $\gamma$ is the spectral index.
-The signal temporal PDF, $S^{\text{temp}}_i$, describes the distribution of events over time.
-We employ a box-shaped temporal PDF parameterized by a central time $T_0$ and a full width $T_W$, with events uniformly distributed within this temporal window:
+Here, $S^{\text{spat}}_i$ is the spatial PDF of the signal, with $\vec{x}_i$ and $\vec{x}_s$ denoting the locations of the $i$-th event and the source, respectively, and $\sigma_i$ is the reconstructed angular uncertainty of the $i$-th event.
+The spatial PDF of the signal is modeled as a two-dimensional Gaussian spatial distribution \citep[as shown in Equation (7) in][]{LiRonglan_2022}. $S^{\text{ener}}_i$ is the signal energy PDF, describing the probability density distribution of energy $E_i$ with an assumed spectral energy distribution (SED) \citep[as shown in Equation (6) in][]{Huang_MN_2022}.
+We assume that the neutrino spectrum follows a power law distribution, $dN_\nu /dE_\nu\propto E_\nu^{-\gamma}$, where $E_\nu$ is the real energy of neutrinos, and $\gamma$ is the spectral index.
+We adopt a single power-law neutrino spectrum as a generic, model-independent search template widely used in IceCube analyses.
+Given the limited statistics of potential transient signals, introducing additional spectral parameters is not supported by the data and may lead to overfitting.
+This choice ensures a robust search strategy without imposing a specific physical emission model.
+The signal temporal PDF, $S^{\text{temp}}_i$, describes the distribution of events over time, is written as